RitikKumar3/Emotion-Detection-Model/README.md

 The dataset comprises images of facial expressions categorized into seven emotions.
 It includes 28,709 training images and 7,178 validation images.
 The images are processed in grayscale with a target size of 48x48 pixels.

 ### Steps and Implementation:
-- 1. Import Libraries
+1. Import Libraries
+- Import the necessary libraries

-- 2. Explore Dataset
+2. Explore Dataset
-Visualize sample images from the dataset to understand the data distribution.
+- Visualize sample images from the dataset to understand the data distribution.

-- 3. Prepare Data for Training
+3. Prepare Data for Training
-Load images using ImageDataGenerator.
+- Load images using ImageDataGenerator.
-Preprocess images for model input.
+- Preprocess images for model input.

-- 4. Define Model
+4. Define Model
-Implement a CNN with layers of Conv2D, BatchNormalization, Activation, MaxPooling2D, and Dense layers to classify images into emotion categories.
+- Implement a CNN with layers of Conv2D, BatchNormalization, Activation, MaxPooling2D, and Dense layers to classify images into emotion categories.

-- 5. Train the Model
+5. Train the Model
-Train the CNN model for 15 epochs with model checkpoints to save the best weights.
+- Train the CNN model for 15 epochs with model checkpoints to save the best weights.

-- 6. Evaluate the Model
+6. Evaluate the Model
-Assess model performance on validation data and plot loss and accuracy graphs.
+- Assess model performance on validation data and plot loss and accuracy graphs.

-- 7. Save the Model
+7. Save the Model
-Save the trained model architecture and weights for future use.
+- Save the trained model architecture and weights for future use.

 ### Dependencies:
 - Jupyter Notebook